 Bottom Line

 AirTag 2 is the better tracker.
-The doubled Precision Finding range and Apple Watch support matter in daily use, and both upgrades justify the same $29 price tag.
+The longer Precision Finding range and Apple Watch support matter in daily use, and both upgrades justify the same $29 price tag.

 But AirTag 1 is not obsolete.
 If yours still finds your keys, keep it until the battery dies, then swap in a Gen 2.
 First-time buyers should go straight to the AirTag 2 4-pack for $99.